Amazon DSP for Authors: A Complete Walkthrough

 Remarketing Audiences

-This is where DSP becomes extremely powerful.
+This is where DSP becomes extremely powerful for authors.
 You can target:

-- Product viewers: People who viewed your product detail page but did not purchase
+- Book detail page viewers: Readers who viewed your book’s page but did not purchase

-- Cart abandoners: People who added your product to cart but did not complete checkout
+- Cart abandoners: Readers who added your book to their cart but did not complete checkout

-- Competitor product viewers: People who viewed products similar to yours but have not bought yet
+- Competitor book viewers: Readers who viewed books by similar authors in your genre but have not bought from you yet

-Remarketing audiences consistently deliver the lowest cost-per-acquisition in DSP because you are reaching people who have already shown interest.
+Remarketing audiences consistently deliver the lowest cost-per-acquisition in DSP because you are reaching readers who have already shown interest in your work.

 Advertiser Audiences

-Upload your own customer lists (hashed email addresses) to create custom targeting segments.
-This is particularly valuable for brands that sell on their own DTC website and want to reach those customers within the Amazon ecosystem.
+Upload your own reader lists (hashed email addresses) to create custom targeting segments.
+This is particularly valuable for authors who maintain a newsletter and want to reach their existing subscribers within the Amazon ecosystem — reminding them of new releases, backlist titles, or limited-time promotions.

 Understanding DSP Pricing

-DSP uses a CPM (cost per thousand impressions) model, not the CPC model you are used to from Sponsored Ads.
+DSP uses a CPM (cost per thousand impressions) model, not the CPC model you are used to from AMS campaigns.
 This means you pay for eyeballs, not clicks.
 CPMs typically range from $3 to $15 depending on the audience, placement, and competition.

-This pricing model scares a lot of sellers because it feels like you are paying for nothing — impressions are not sales.
+This pricing model scares a lot of authors because it feels like you are paying for nothing — impressions are not sales.
 But here is the thing: every brand-awareness channel in the world works on impressions.
 Television, billboards, social media — they all charge you for exposure and trust that the exposure drives downstream behavior.
+The same is true for building an author brand.

 The key is measuring DSP differently than you measure Sponsored Ads.
 More on that below.